-Group M&E Functions Technical In the implementation arena: Committee Based on objectives and key result areas of the SIP-II - and reports from the working groups - reflecting on general strategic issues; Determining action plan priorities; Ensuring the SIP-II programme is achieving its stated Purpose and Goal.
-Working Groups Related to the four Focus areas (commercial, land, family and criminal): Monitoring progress of JLOS sector work plans towards sector-wide objectives within the focus area of a particular Working Group; Producing reports on result area issues for consideration by the Technical Committee.
-Policy and At the institutional and sectoral level: Planning Units Gathering and analysing information on progress of institutional work plans - which should be linked to sectoral plans; Preparing progress reports Liaising with the sector Secretariat JLOS Coordination Based on their day-to-day work (related to case management): Committees Generating information at the district level concerning implementation constraints and challenges; Feeding local responses and concerns into JLOS progress reports.
-TT 00 0 1 1 1 JLOS Secretariat At the sectoral level: Refining M&E framework; Graph H Graph H Graph H Graph H Graph H Graph H Graph H Graph H Graph H Graph H Carrying out day-to-day monitoring of SIP-II; Gathering reports from the working groups, institutional PPUs; Graph of the base of II OC Compiling reports for the hierarchy of JLOS committees and the six monthly reviews.
-JLOS In relation to support for the sector: Development Partner Group Highlighting contextual issues affecting JLOS; Beoffice of the self-transfer of the sel Tartilei Gioup Reaffirming GoU and donor commitment to JLOS; Providing a links as to other contents.
-Providing a linkage to other sectors; Participation in institutional and field mixture and institute and ins Participating in institutional and field visits and joint reviews
+Group M&E Functions Technical In the implementation arena: Committee • Based on objectives and key result areas of the SIP-II - and reports from the working groups - reflecting on general strategic issues; Determining action plan priorities; • Ensuring the SIP-II programme is achieving its stated Purpose and Goal.
+Working Groups Related to the four Focus areas (commercial, land, family and criminal): • Monitoring progress of JLOS sector work plans towards sector-wide objectives within the focus area of a particular Working Group; Producing reports on result area issues for consideration by the Technical Committee.
+Policy and At the institutional and sectoral level: Planning Units • Gathering and analysing information on progress of institutional work plans - which should be linked to sectoral plans; Preparing progress reports Liaising with the sector Secretariat JLOS Coordination Based on their day-to-day work (related to case management): Committees • Generating information at the district level concerning implementation constraints and challenges; Feeding local responses and concerns into JLOS progress reports.
+JLOS Secretariat At the sectoral level: Refining M&E framework; Carrying out day-to-day monitoring of SIP-II; Gathering reports from the working groups, institutional PPUs; Compiling reports for the hierarchy of JLOS committees and the six monthly reviews.
+JLOS In relation to support for the sector: Development Highlighting contextual issues affecting JLOS; Partner Group Reaffirming GoU and donor commitment to JLOS; Providing a linkage to other sectors; Participating in institutional and field visits and joint reviews